 Time magazine called Charles Bukowski “a laureate of American low life” and this is spot on.
 He’d worked at the Post Office for 12 years until, in 1969 (thanks to decades of obscurity as a poet), Black Sparrow Press was founded and its CEO, John Martin, insisted he quit the job to write for them exclusively (due to Bukowski’s years of poetry writing) – this is exactly what the man did and, in only three weeks, he’d completed Post Office.
 His debut was a bestseller and Bukowski’s life was transformed almost overnight.

 He became a literary sensation and, in older age, began to live out some of the fantasies he’d entirely missed in his youth.
 Women threw themselves at him, men wanted to be him, and all of sudden the introverted ageing man was the talk of the town.

-Whilst we’ve seen some criticise him for blatant misogyny (king of hard to argue with this), or for being rubbish (easy to argue against that!), his alcohol soaked insights on life, how to live it, and why sardonic asides will get you through it all make for revealing and hilarious reading.
-Above all else, it’s the dark humour which should lift you through your day – Post Office is funny.
+Whilst we’ve seen some criticise him for blatant misogyny (kind of hard to argue with this assessment), or for being rubbish (easy to argue against that!), his alcohol-soaked insights on life, how to live it, and why sardonic asides will get you through it all, make for revealing and hilarious reading.
+Above all else, it’s the dark humour which should lift you through your day.
+Post Office is funny.
 It’s sad.
 It’s a joy to read.
 Just be wary of the profanity.